microsoft/genaiscript/docs/src/content/docs/getting-started/running-scripts.md

 :::caution

-Script in the context of your environment.
+Script are executed in the context of your environment.
 **Only run trusted scripts.**

 :::